ReemYasser2/ReemYasser2/README.md

 <h2> :wave: Hi, I'm Reem </h2>

 I'm a biomedical engineering student at Cairo University.
-I'm interested in image processing, machine learning, and healthcare information systems.
+I'm interested in VR development, game development, software testing, machine learning, and data science.
 </br>

-🔭 I’m currently working on signal processing projects using python and computer graphics projects using OpenGL
+I’m currently working on cognitive training solutions developed for VR.
+I enjoy software testing, especially when it comes to web and mobile apps.

 <!--
 **ReemYasser2/ReemYasser2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.